vasco-santos/SafeBox/README.md

   How to:
   ./run.sh

-Project made for the Security course.
+Project made for the Security course with [José Sequeira](https://github.com/JRSequeira).